Legal guardianship and cohabiting couples

 If you are a guardian of a child in Ireland, you have a duty to maintain and properly care for the child and you have a right to make decisions about the child's religious and secular education, health requirements and general welfare.

-For children born outside of marriage in Ireland, only the mother has automatic rights to guardianship.
+For children born outside of marriage, only the mother has an automatic right to guardianship.
 (Even though a father's name may be registered on the child's birth certificate, this does not give him any guardianship rights in respect of his child).

-This declaration states the names of the parents of the child, that they are unmarried and that they agree that the father should be appointed as a joint-guardian.
-The declaration also states that the parents have agreed arrangements regarding custody of and access to the child.
+This declaration states the names of the parents of the child, that they are unmarried and that they agree that the father should be appointed as a joint guardian.
 If there is more than one child, a separate statutory declaration should be made for each.

-However, if the mother does not agree to sign the statutory declaration or agree that the father be appointed as joint guardian, the father must apply to the court to be appointed as a joint-guardian.
+If the mother does not agree to sign the statutory declaration or agree that the father be appointed as joint guardian, the father must apply to the court to be appointed as a joint guardian.
 You do not require legal representation to do this, you can make the application on your own behalf.
-Apply directly to the the District Court and contact the clerk of the court to institute proceedings.
+Apply directly to the District Court and contact the clerk of the court to institute proceedings.
 (This is possible, irrespective of whether your name is on the child's birth certificate or not).

 While the mother's views are taken into account, the fact that she does not consent to the guardianship application does not automatically mean that the court will refuse the order sought by the father.
 Instead, the court will decide what is in the best interest of the child.

 In situations where the father has been appointed joint guardian of a child, then his consent is required for certain things relating to the child's general welfare and other items.
-(For example, for passport applications for the child).
+(For example, for passport applications for the child and to take the child out of the country).
 Read more about passports for children of unmarried parents here (pdf).
 The father's consent is also required for the adoption of the child by another couple (or by the mother and her husband).
 Read more about adoption here.

-It's very important if you are the guardian of a child (especially if you are a mother and sole guardian) that you make a will, appointing a guardian to act on your behalf in the event of your death.
-It's strongly advised that you talk this over with someone who could act as guardian and that he/she gives his/her consent to being named in your will as testamentary guardian.
+It's very important if you are the guardian of a child (especially if you are a sole guardian) that you make a will, appointing a guardian to act on your behalf in the event of your death.
+It's strongly advised that you talk this over with someone who could act as guardian and that they give their consent to being named in your will as testamentary guardian.

 If you go to a family law solicitor, you will have to pay solicitors' fees.
 You should be aware that solicitors' fees in Ireland are not fixed and can vary considerably.
 Shop around and obtain some quotes before you decide on a legal firm.
 Be aware however, that your solicitor must explain all of the costs to you in advance.

-Contact the staff in your local district court for more information on the process of applying for guardianship.
+The Courts Service has information on applying for guardianship on its website.
+Contact the staff in your local District Court for more information on how to apply for guardianship.

 If you would prefer to seek legal advice, contact a solicitor.

-FLAC has produced a series of basic leaflets on various areas of law which may be useful.
-These are available from your local Citizens Information Centre and from FLAC or can be downloaded from the FLAC website.
+FLAC has a wide range of information and resources on different topics of law which may be useful.
+These are available from your local Citizens Information Centre and from the FLAC website.

-The Family Mediation Service can enable couples who have decided to separate to negotiate their own terms of agreement, while addressing the needs and interests of all involved.
+The Family Mediation Service can help couples who have decided to separate to negotiate their own terms of agreement, while considering the needs and interests of all involved.
 The service is free.
-Read more about the Family Mediation Service here.
+Read more in our document about the Family Mediation Service.